Skip to main content

 Round Six

-Each recommended project will be presented to the City Council for consideration and approval of an Affordable Housing Loan Agreement between February – June 2026.
+Each recommended project will be presented to the City Council for consideration and approval of an Owner Participation Agreement (OPA) or Affordable Housing Loan Agreement.
+Approved project documents will be posted below as they become available.

 Round Five

-Bridge to Home Notice of Funding Availability (NOFA) Round Five was a streamlined process that utilized CDBG funds only for property acquisition.
-The NOFA invitation to respond was sent to developers that met the following criteria:
+Bridge to Home NOFA Round Five was a streamlined funding round using CDBG funds for property acquisition.
+The invitation to respond was sent to developers that:

-• Had applied but not been funded in previous rounds
+• Had applied but were not funded in previous rounds; and

-• Were able to provide financial consultant analysis of updated budgets & financing plans
+• Could provide financial consultant analysis of updated budgets and financing plans.

-Two projects were recommended for Round Five of funding as detailed in the March 5, 2025 Economic Development and Intergovernmental Council Committee.
-Recommended projects are in Council Districts 7 and 8 and will create or rehab 269 affordable apartment homes.
+Two projects were recommended for funding at the March 5, 2025 Economic Development and Intergovernmental Relations Committee meeting.
+The recommended projects are located in Council Districts 7 and 8 and are expected to create or rehabilitate 269 affordable apartment homes.

 Each recommended project was presented to the City Council for consideration and approval of an Owner Participation Agreement (OPA) or Affordable Housing Loan Agreement.
-Approved project documents can be found here:
+Approved project documents are available below.

 Round Four

-Each recommended project has been/will be presented to the City Council for consideration and approval of an Owner Participation Agreement (OPA) or Affordable Housing Loan Agreement.
-Approved project documents can be found here:
+Each recommended project was presented to the City Council for consideration and approval of an Owner Participation Agreement (OPA) or Affordable Housing Loan Agreement.
+Approved project documents are available below.

 Round Three

-Round Three Bridge to Home NOFA was released on Aug.
-4, 2023.
-The funding available was approximately $20 million and comprised of Low and Moderate Income Housing Asset Funds (LMIHAF), Permanent Local Allocation Funds (PLHA), HOME Investment Partnership Program (HOME), and Community Development Block Grant (CDBG).
+Round Three Bridge to Home NOFA was released on August 4, 2023, with approximately $20 million available from Low and Moderate Income Housing Asset Funds (LMIHAF), Permanent Local Allocation Funds (PLHA), HOME Investment Partnership Program (HOME), and Community Development Block Grant (CDBG) funds.

 Round Two

 Each recommended project was presented to the City Council for consideration and approval of an Owner Participation Agreement (OPA) or Affordable Housing Loan Agreement.
-Approved project documents can be found here:
+Approved project documents are available below.

 Round One

-The NOFA was issued on May 7, 2021, to 15 development teams deemed qualified through the RFQ process or those partnering with a qualified development team.
+The NOFA was issued on May 7, 2021, to 15 development teams that were qualified through the RFQ process or were partnering with a qualified development team.
+Responses were due July 16, 2021.
+The City received 16 proposals totaling $89 million in funding requests.

-Seven projects were recommended for Round One funding, as detailed in the Nov.
-17, 2021, Economic Development and Intergovernmental Council Committee.
-Communities of Concern, mobility, and capacity building were prioritized.
-The recommended projects are located in Council Districts 3, 5, 8 and 9 and will create or rehab 662 affordable apartment homes.
+Seven projects were recommended for funding at the November 17, 2021 Economic Development and Intergovernmental Relations Committee meeting.
+The round prioritized Communities of Concern, mobility, and capacity building.
+The recommended projects are located in Council Districts 3, 5, 8, and 9 and are expected to create or rehabilitate 662 affordable apartment homes.

 Each recommended project was presented to the City Council for consideration and approval of an Owner Participation Agreement (OPA) or Affordable Housing Loan Agreement.
-Approved project documents can be found here:
+Approved project documents are available below.

 Bridge to Home References